eighty20results/e20r-sequences/README.md

 ##Changelog

-###4.2.1
+###4.2.2
-* Fix: Didn't always load the correct font while in backend
+* Fix: Didn't include all 'unalerted' content prior to the specified delay value when sending alerts to users

 ##Old releases
 ###.1